 Step 2 – Schedule a Consultation

 You can schedule an appointment with a physician who will examine you and decide if you are eligible.
 Please go to the Qualifying Conditions section to see if your ailment is on the list.
 During the consultation, the physician will ask about your medical condition and decide whether MMJ will benefit you.
 If they believe you’re eligible, they’ll provide the written certification you need to complete the application.

 You must provide proof of ID; a government or state-issued ID card or a driver’s license is acceptable.
 Only residents of the state of California can apply, and they must provide proof of residency.
 You can meet the criteria via a mortgage or rental agreement, utility bill, or DMV motor vehicle registration.

 After receiving the recommendation letter, you get a unique 7-character ID code registered to the state’s medical marijuana program.
 You can use the recommendation to purchase marijuana from a licensed dispensary.
-You need to provide basic medical information, proof of ID, and proof of residency.
-However, it is possible to register and receive a recommendation in 10 minutes!

 If you do things the old-fashioned way, you also have to pay a physician’s fee, which varies significantly.

 According to the state’s medical marijuana law, you are eligible for an MMJ card if you have one of the following CA medical marijuana card qualifying conditions:

 - Multiple sclerosis